|

 NEW 2009 REAL LIVING-WAGE GAP ANALYSIS UPDATE FOR PRODUCTION WORKERS IN 12 ECONOMIES AND THE U.S.

-Since 2008 Japan began to experience a strong revaluation of the yen with little increase in the PPP cost of living.
-Thisitem39 enabled Japan to record in 2009 its best living wage equalisation level ever (15% living-wage gap).
+Our annual analysis 1975-2009, for 8 developed and 4 "emerging" economies, of wage gaps in PPP terms Since 2008 Japan began to experience a strong revaluation of the yen with little increase in the PPP cost of living.
+This enabled Japan to record in 2009 its best living wage equalisation level ever (15% living-wage gap).
 In contrast, since 2007, most countries experienced substantial currency devaluations, strong PPP growth or real wage increases below the growth of U.S. wages.
 Thus, except for Italy and Hong Kong, which managed to sustain their previous equalisation, all the other countries increased their hourly compensation costs gaps with the U.S. in 2009.

 Always relative to 2007, South Korea, the UK and Mexico experienced strong devaluations of their currencies in 2009 and meaningful decreases in their PPP costs of living, but devaluations were deep enough to offset all other factors and, consequently, increase their wage gaps.
 Canada performed worse for it was the only country in this assessment with a decrease in nominal wages in domestic currency.
 In this way, its equalisation index not only dropped substantially, but –after decades of equalisation surpluses– generated a gap with equivalent U.S. wages that had not existed since the late 1980s.
 The four countries recorded the worst performance of the twelve economies in this analysis, with Mexico getting close to its nadir (1995).